project-trident/trident-website/hugo-site/content/post/void-beta-available.md

 3. The default shell for Void Linux is "dash" and is the "/bin/sh" of the system.
    * It might be helpful to run `chsh` after logging in to change the default login shell, as dash is very limited.
    * In shell scripts, make sure to use "#!/bin/bash" instead of "#!/bin/sh", otherwise you may experience odd script failures due to using "dash" instead of the traditional "Bourne shell".
-4. The user password must be a minimum of 8 characters due to the ZFS encryption key length requirement of ZFS encryption.
-Creating or modifying a user password to be less than 8 characters will break the user account!
+4. The user password must be a minimum of 8 characters due to the ZFS encryption key length requirement.
+Modifying a user password to be less than 8 characters later on will break the user account!

 ## Looking ahead
 The next step is finalizing all of the desktop/graphics initialization routines and pushing the trident-core and trident-desktop packages up to Void Linux, including any additional desktop-related packages that we might need.
 We are running a little bit behind our original timetable, but are still aiming to release the desktop-focused "RELEASE" version of PT based on Void Linux by the end of the month.